Dreamshala

 Instead, you should reinvest the profit you have generated through your current stocks into a new or the same stock.

-To make considerable wealth, you need to reinvest systematically to create a snowballing effect (where your profit will be accelerated with passing time).
+To make considerable wealth, you need to reinvest systematically to create a snowballing effect (where your profit will be accelerated with the passing of time).

 • You can reinvest in the same stock to have more units in your portfolio